rumix-id/protect-children/README.md

 ![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)
 #  🛡️ PROTECT-CHILDREN
 protect-children is a Windows-based desktop application specifically designed to help parents monitor their children's digital activities.
 This program focuses on monitoring text input in specific applications to ensure children's safety from inappropriate content.
+## ✨ Key Features

+* **Smart Keyword Detection**: Automatically detects sensitive words or adult content.
+Suspicious words will be highlighted in red in the log.

+* **Stealth Mode**: Runs silently in the background without disturbing your child's activities.

+* **Auto-Run**: Option to run the application automatically as soon as the computer is turned on.
 # 🚀 How to Use
 ![Protect Children Demo](screenshots/Protect-Children.gif)